 - Open the Keychain Access app and click ‘+’ to add a new item.
 Call the item ‘MAMP’ and enter the account name and password that you use to log in to your Mac.

-- Download and launch the Apache & MySQL – No Password app
+- Download and launch the MAMP No Password app

 Enjoy!